-The COVID-19 crisis has had a drastic effect on healthcare providers, severely impacting revenue and operations.
+The COVID-19 crisis has had a drastic effect on healthcare providers, severely impacting the healthcare industry's revenue and operations.
 The statistics below are a sample of the ramifications the healthcare industry is facing.

 - In its Voice of the Industry Weekly Survey among its members, the Urgent Care Association found that urgent care volume has been down 50% - 70%.